r4f4/broccoli/README.md

 # broccoli
 Repo for general experiments

+# List of recipes containing broccoli
-Penne with broccoli and cream
+* Penne with broccoli and cream
     (don't forget the garlic)